Ammit: Role in ancient Egyptian religion

-Weighing of the Heart
+Weighing of the heart

 The Book of the Dead was a collection of funerary texts used to guide the dead to Duat, the Egyptian underworld.
 The process of the Judgment of the Dead was described in Chapter 125.
 The ruler of Duat, Osiris, presided over judgment.
 New Kingdom depictions of this scene occurred at the Hall of the Two Truths (or Two Maats).
 Anubis, the Guardian of the Scales, conducted the dead towards the weighing scale.
 Ammit would be situated near the scale, awaiting the results.
 While Thoth, the god of hieroglyphs and judgment, would record the results.
 The heart of the deceased was weighed against the feather of Ma'at, the goddess of truth.
 The feather of Ma'at symbolized the balance, and truthfulness needed to be present during one's lifetime.
 The heart or Ib, represented the individual's soul and was the key to traveling to Aaru.

 In Chapter 125 of the Book of the Dead, the deceased is given a series of declarations to recite at the Judgment of the Dead.
 The Declaration of Innocence was a list of 42 sins the deceased was innocent of committing.
 The Declaration to the Forty-two Gods and The Address to the Gods were recited directly to the gods, proclaiming the deceased's purity and loyalty.

-After the declarations are recited, their heart is weighted.
-If the heart was weighted less than the feather of Ma'at, the deceased was ruled to be pure.
+After the declarations are recited, their heart is weighed.
+If the heart weighed less than the feather of Ma'at, the deceased was ruled to be pure.
 Thoth recorded the result and Osiris would allow the deceased to continue their voyage toward Aaru and immortality.
 If the heart was heavier than the feather of Ma'at, the deceased was deemed impure.
 Ammit would devour their heart, leaving the deceased without a soul.
 Ancient Egyptians believed the soul would become restless forever, dying a second death.
 Instead of living in Aaru, the soulless individual would be stuck in Duat.

 Ammit is often depicted sitting in a crouched position near the scale, ready to eat the heart.
 Ancient Egyptians were buried with a copy of the Book of the Dead, guaranteeing they would be successful at the Judgment of the Dead.
 Thus, Ammit was left hungry without any hearts to eat, and the consecrated dead was then able to bypass the Lake of Fire, featured in Chapter 126 of the Book of the Dead.

 In popular culture

 Saba Mubarak portrays Ammit in the Marvel Cinematic Universe (MCU) television series Moon Knight (2022).
 In the Mummies Alive! cartoon series, the main villain Scarab accidentally summons Ammut, and she sticks around.
 In the show, she is a dog-like and rather small-sized pet who does not speak.
-In Rick Riordan’s series, the Kane Chronicles, Ammit is portrayed.
-In Primeval, Ammit was a Pristichampsus that came through an Anomaly a gateway in time to ancient Egypt and ancient Egyptians believed they were gods.
+In Rick Riordan's series The Kane Chronicles, Ammit is portrayed.
+In Primeval, Ammit was a Pristichampsus that came through an Anomaly (a gateway in time) to ancient Egypt, where people believed it to be a god.